 The user agent satisfies all of the Level A success

 The user agent satisfies all of the Level A and Level AA success

 The user agent satisfies all of the success criteria.

 A user agent is any software that retrieves, renders and facilitates end

 (Level A): Non-Web-based user agent user interfaces comply with and

-cite the "Level A" requirements of standards and/or operating environment conventions that
+cite the "Level A" requirements of standards and/or platform conventions that

 benefit accessibility.
 The "Level A" requirements are those that are